-Zonal anisotropy may be included by setting the initial diameter large relative to the size of the covariance lookup table.

-The Iterations and Convergence Criteria

-An objective function is applied to characterize mismatch between the target and sculpted geometric semivariogram models.
+Zonal anisotropy may be included by setting the initial diameter large relativeto the size of the covariance lookup table.
+The Iterations and Convergence Criteria An objective function is applied to characterize mismatch between the target and sculpted geometric semivariogram models.
 This objective function is shown below:

-$$O = \sum{i=1}^{nDir} \sum{j=1}^{nLag} \left| \gamma^{geo}(\mathbf{h}{i,j}) - \gamma^{t}(\mathbf{h}{i,j}) \right|$$ (8)

-where $\gamma^{geo}(\mathbf{h}{i,j})$ and $\gamma^{t}(\mathbf{h}{i,j})$ are the current geometric and target semivariogram models for each indicated direction, i, and lag, j.
+186 $$O = \sum{i=1}^{n\text{Dir }n\text{Lag}} \sum{j=1}^{n\text{Lag}} \left| \gamma^{\text{geo}}(\mathbf{h}{i,j}) - \gamma^{\text{t}}(\mathbf{h}{i,j}) \right|$$ (8) where $\gamma^{\text{geo}}(\mathbf{h}{i,j})$ and $\gamma^{\text{t}}(\mathbf{h}{i,j})$ are the current geometric and target semivariogram models for each indicated direction, i, and lag, j.
 This objective function weights all lag distances equally.
 It is common practice to focus on fitting short scale structures, the addition of a weight (such as $1/\mathbf{h}{i,j}$) would account for this.

-The nodes within the modifiable zone (

-Figure 7) are visited in order from the outside inwards.
-This ordering is based on the distance function of initial geometry (Vincent, 1993).
+Geometric Semivariograms The nodes within the modifiable zone (Fig. 7) are visited in order from the outside inwards.
+This ordering is based on the distance function of initial geometry (Vincent and Algorithms, 1993).
 This amounts to the assignment of the distance to the nearest periphery of the geometry at all nodes within the geometry.
 The distance function is sorted in ascending order with pointer arrays permuted.

-For each location, the geometry code is switched.
-The location within the current geometry is eroded (i (\mathbf{u}i) = 1 \rightarrow 0) or outside the current geometry dilated (i (\mathbf{u}i) = 0 \rightarrow 1).
-The objective function is updated and if the perturbation reduces the objective function it is accepted.
-The algorithms proceeds until either a maximum number of iterations are performed or until a specified number of iterations occur without acceptance of a perturbation.

-Example Sculpted Semivariogram Models

-A large suite of sculpted semivariogram models were calculated.
-Many unconditional 2-D simulation models were calculated with a variety of input semivariogram parameters (ranges, nugget effects, anisotropies and structure types).
-Then the experimental semivariograms were calculated for the 0[°], 45[°], 90[°] and 135[°] azimuths.
-These experimental semivariograms were applied as input for the construction of 2-D sculpted geometric semivariograms.
-The resulting covariance tables were checked for ill conditioned covariance matrices; all variances were positive (as required by theory) and all kriging weights were reasonable [-1,1].

-An example 2-D sculpted geometric semivariogram model is shown in
+199 For each location, the geometry code is switched.
+The location within the 200 current geometry is eroded $(i(u_i) = 1 \rightarrow 0)$ or outside the current geometry dilated $(i(u_i) = 0 \rightarrow 1)$.
+The objective function is updated and if the perturbation 201 reduces the objective function it is accepted.
+The algorithms proceeds until either 203 a maximum number of iterations are performed or until a specified number of 204 iterations occur without acceptance of a perturbation.
+205 Example Sculpted Semivariogram Models A large suite of sculpted semivariogram models were calculated.
+Many un-207 conditional 2-D simulation models were calculated with a variety of input semi-208 variogram parameters (ranges, nugget effects, anisotropies and structure types).
+209 Then the experimental semivariograms were calculated for the 0° , 45° , 90° and 210 135° azimuths.
+These experimental semivariograms were applied as input for the 211 construction of 2-D sculpted geometric semivariograms.
+The resulting covariance 212 tables were checked for ill conditioned covariance matrices; all variances were 213 positive (as required by theory) and all kriging weights were reasonable minus 214 [-1, 1].215 An example of 2-D sculpted geometric semivariogram model is shown in Figure 9.

-Figure 9.
 This example demonstrates the flexibility and some limitations of sculpted semivariogram models.
 Note that the trend in the input directional variograms is not reproduced since geometric models may not exceed the sill.
 The zonal anisotropy is not reproduced since the largest range was set to 40 units.

-Another example 2-D sculpted geometric semivariogram model is shown in
+220 Another example of 2-D sculpted geometric semivariogram model is shown in Figure 10.

-Figure 10.
 This model represents a phenomenon with a high nugget effect and a high degree of anisotropy.
 Note that the nugget effect is reproduced by a lack of contiguity in the geometry and the anisotropy results in anisotropy in the geometry.
 Another method for incorporating the nugget effect is to model other continuity structures and then add the nugget effect to this discrete model.

-SEMIVARIOGRAM MODELING PROCEDURE
+226 SEMIVARIOGRAM MODELING PROCEDURE The flexible semivariogram modeling is summarized.
+This methodology requires the following steps: (1) assess the continuity of the modeled phenomenon in at least the principal directions, (2) construct a geometric object either from characteristic geometries or by the iterative method introduced in this paper with a 231 206 227 Pyrcz and Deutsch